technomad01/technomad01/README.md

 Hi, I'm Claudia 👋🏽
 I'm a software developer skilled at problem-solving, communication, and leadership.

-I am currently working a freelance web developer.
+I am currently working as a freelance web developer.

 Ask me about: JS, React and CSS!